 The ribosome is one of the most complex machines in the cell.
 We work on how eukaryotic cells assemble, transport, and test ribosomes for function.
 We primarily use yeast as a model system because the molecular techniques, genetic reagents and bioinformatics are more robust for yeast than for any other system.

-05/2020 Congratulations to Joshua Black for receiving a University Continuing Fellowship!
+05/2020 – Congratulations to Joshua Black for receiving a continuing fellowship from the Graduate School!

 05/2020 – Congratulations to Ezzeddine Elmir for receiving the Dean's Honored Graduate distinction!

 05/2019 – Congratulations Lisa Huang for getting into MD Anderson's graduate school!

 05/2019 – Congratulations Hana Shin for getting into MD Anderson's graduate school!